Launching Teradata Server Management Using CloudFormation

-Key Pair AWS Key Pair Enter a key pair to ssh into the instances.
-Teradata Server Management Number of CMICs Enter the number of Server Management instances you want to launch.
+Key Pair AWS Key Pair Enter a key pair to SSH into the instances.
+Teradata Server Management Number of CMICs Number of Server Management instances to launch.
 Two is the minimum required number for high availability.
-Server Management Site ID Type the Site ID to be used when connecting to the Teradata Database (AMZ followed by 12 numbers).
-If you do not have the Site ID, you can continue without it, and add it later.
+Server Management Site ID [Base, Advance, and Enterprise tier users only] Teradata site ID to be used when connecting to the Teradata Database (AMZ followed by 12 numbers).
+If you do not have the site ID, you can continue without it, and add it later.
 See Site IDs.
 Server Management Admin Password Enter the Server Management Administrative password, using 6 to 32 alphanumeric characters.
 Server Management REST Password Enter the Server Management REST password, using 6 to 32 alphanumeric characters.

 - Click Next.The Options page appears.